EvandrickBagta/plugg/README.md

-Note for developers:
+Notes for new developers:
-You will need to setup you OPENAI API Key to run this.
+Please skim over Changelog.md to get caught up with the project You will need to setup your OPENAI API Key to run the scanner.